derrickdeejhudson/Module3/README.md

 ```

-Change the highlighted portion to the source of your BD-ROM Drive (E:) (or whatever yours is)
+Change the highlighted portion to the source of CD drive.

 ![step6](https://raw.githubusercontent.com/derrickdeejhudson/Oregon-Trail-II/main/Images/step6.png)

+Mine is BD-ROM Drive (E:)

 ![step7](https://raw.githubusercontent.com/derrickdeejhudson/Oregon-Trail-II/main/Images/step7.png)

+## FAQs

+### Why do I just see a black screen?

+It will go away, let it run for a few seconds think click.
+The window should open from there.

+### Why isn't my sound working?

+The music is muted by default, you can change that in the settings.
+Once you've turned music on you need to start an adventure then quit it to start hearing the main menu theme.

 ## Licensing